A step-by-step process to migrate G Suite IMAP mailboxes to Office 365 with manual method.

 Explained with example:

-Once you have entered all the email IDs like shown above, save the file in the CSV format.
+Once you have entered all the email IDs, as shown above, save the file in the CSV format.

 4. Creation of Migration Points